dabasshero/android-speedrun/README.md

 -------

 ### Score Keeper App
 The goal is to create an Score Keeper app which gives a user the ability to keep track of the score of two different teams playing a game of your choice.
-To build this project, you can follow along with the practice set and customize the Court Counter app to track scores from a different sport. (court counter app may be found in the
+To build this project, you can follow along with the practice set and customize the Court Counter app to track scores from a different sport. (court counter app may be found in the supporting course)

 #### Supporting Courses
 - [ ] Course: [Android Basics: User Input](https://www.udacity.com/course/android-basics-user-input--ud836)